ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Digital Asset Identifier

-This is the unique identifier (UUIDv2) that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.
+This is the unique identifier (e.g. UUIDv2) that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.

 The digital asset identifier is a value that is derived by the applications utilized by the originator and the beneficiary prior to starting the asset transfer.

 The mechanism used to derive the digital asset identifier is outside the scope of the current document.

+### Transfer-Context ID:

+This is the unique immutable identifier (e.g. UUIDv2) representing the application layer context of a single unidirectional transfer.
+The transfer-context is a complex data structure (e.g. in JSON format) that contains all information related to a SATP execution instance.
+Examples of information contained in a transfer-context may include identifiers of sessions, gateways, networks or assets related to the specific SATP execution instance.
+Typically, a transfer-context may be retrieved from a Registry via an API3 call

 ### Session ID:

-This is the unique identifier (UUIDv2) representing a session between two gateways handling a single unidirectional transfer.
-This may be derived from the context-ID at the application level.
+This is the unique identifier (e.g. UUIDv2) representing a session between two gateways handling a single unidirectional transfer.
+This may be derived from the Transfer-Context ID at the application level.
+There may be several session IDs related to a SATP execution instance.
+Only one Session ID may be active for a given SATP execution instance.
+Session IDs may be stored in the transfer-context for audit trail purposes.

-### Transfer-Context ID

-This is the unique optional identifier (UUIDv2) representing the application layer context.

 Sequence Number: